About our service

-Developed evidence based training packs
+- developed evidence based training packs

-Introduced a creative training programme for Care Staff and are currently looking at e-learning programmes as an option.
+- introduced a creative training programme for Care Staff and are currently looking at e-learning programmes as an option.

-Initiated a Regional Working Group in conjunction with the Royal College of Nursing to network with nurses in other PCT’s in order to enhance working practices.
+- initiated a Regional Working Group in conjunction with the Royal College of Nursing to network with nurses in other PCT’s in order to enhance working practices.

-Act as a resource for other staff both within and outside the Trust
+- acted as a resource for other staff both within and outside the Trust

 We offer our training on two levels, Awareness and Skills training and provide Staff with certificates to evidence the training they have received.
-Recent training includes:

-- Epilepsy Awareness and the administration of emergency medication.
+- epilepsy awareness and the administration of emergency medication.

-- Sub-cutaneous injections administered via a pen device.
+- sub-cutaneous injections administered via a pen device.